 December 13, 2013

 Research showing that the lowest risk stocks tend to outperform the highest risk stocks over time has led to rapid growth in so-called low-risk equity investing in recent years.
-We provide evidence that both extends and contrasts with existing research on low-risk investing.
-We first demonstrate that the low-risk anomaly might more accurately be referred to as the high-risk anomaly due to the fact that the anomalous returns are found primarily among those stocks in the highest risk quintile.
-Next, we demonstrate that the historical performance of low risk investing is strikingly cyclical and driven to a large degree by swings in the relative valuation levels of low risk versus high risk stocks and also by varying appetite for momentum driven investing.
-Furthermore, the current valuation cycle nears historically high levels, which, combined with high exposure to momentum, indicates greater uncertainty in low-risk investing future outcomes.
+We demonstrate that the historical performance of low risk investing is strikingly cyclical and driven to a large degree by swings in the relative valuation levels of low risk versus high risk stocks and also by varying appetite for momentum driven investing.
+We examine the performance of the low-risk strategy previously considered in the literature and of a novel beta-neutral low-risk strategy, more relevant to practice.
+Furthermore, we observe that the current valuation cycle nears historically high levels, which, combined with high exposure to momentum, indicates greater uncertainty in low-risk investing future outcomes.